abinit/abinit/doc/tutorial/paw1.md

 regions.
 But, in usual cases, a small overlap between spheres is acceptable.
 By default, ABINIT checks that the distances between atoms are large enough to avoid overlap; a "small" voluminal overlap of 5% is accepted by default.
 This value can be tuned with the [[pawovlp]] input keyword.
 The overlap check can even be by-passed with [[pawovlp]]=-1 (not recommended!).

-!!!Warning
+!!! warning

     While a small overlap can be acceptable for the augmentation regions, an overlap of the compensation charge densities has to be avoided.
 The compensation charge density is defined by a radius (named
     $r_{shape}$ in the PAW dataset) and an analytical shape function.
-The overlap related to the compensation charge radius is checked by ABINIT and a WARNING is eventually printed...
+The overlap related to the compensation charge radius is checked by ABINIT and a WARNING is eventually printed.

-Also note that you can control the compensation charge radius and shape function while generating the PAW dataset (see [tutorial on generating PAW datasets(PAW2)](paw2) ).
+Also note that you can control the compensation charge radius and shape function while generating the PAW dataset (see [tutorial on generating PAW datasets(PAW2)](paw2)).

 ### 8.b.
 Mixing scheme for the Self-Consistent cycle; decomposition of the total energy###

 The use of an efficient **mixing scheme** in the self-consistent loop is a crucial point to minimize the number of steps to achieve convergence.
 This mixing can be done on the potential or on the density.
 By default, in a Norm-Conserving PseudoPotential calculation, the mixing is done on the potential;
 but, for technical reasons, this choice is not optimal for PAW calculations.
 Thus, by default, the mixing is done on the density when PAW is activated.
 The mixing scheme can be controlled by the [[iscf]] variable (see the different options of this input variable).
-To compare both schemes, you can edit the `tpaw1_1.in` file and try [[iscf]]=7 or 17 and compare the behaviour of the SC cycle in both cases; as you can see, the final _total energy_ is the same but the way to reach it is completely different.
+To compare both schemes, you can edit the *tpaw1_1.in* file and try [[iscf]] = 7 or 17 and compare the behaviour of the SC cycle in both cases; as you can see, the final _total energy_ is the same but the way to reach it is completely different.